Fright Night: Potential direct sequel

 From all accounts, McDowall relished playing Peter Vincent and was eager to bring Holland back to the franchise, so he had set up a meeting for Holland and himself with Carolco Pictures chairman José Menendez to discuss making Fright Night Part 3.
 However, before that meeting could occur, Menendez and his wife were murdered by their sons, Lyle and Erik.
 This stopped another sequel, and also interfered with the release of Fright Night Part 2, which attained extremely limited theatrical distribution before being dumped on home video by Carolco's subsidiary, Live Entertainment.

 In January 2017, Tom Holland announced that he was writing a Fright Night 3 novel, noting that by 2019 he would obtain the rights to the franchise; after which he plans to develop a third movie.

 In October 2020, Holland said that he was writing a direct-sequel to the original Fright Night, with the working title of Fright Night: Resurrection.
 He said "I'm bringing back everybody I can.
 I'm calling it Resurrection because we've got to resurrect Billy Cole and Jerry Dandridge."
 Holland went on to say "Part of the issue with the attempts at sequels and remakes is that the movie itself was kind of a singular idea, and a follow-up needed to be more than just set in the same world -- it needed to draw from the same set of inspirations and follow a similar thematic thread."

-Prequel in the works
+Prequel

 In June 2025, Holland announced that author Michael Harbron—best known for his Interview with the Devil series, including The Witch and Vampyre—had signed on to write the official prequel to Fright Night.
-The project is set to expand the original 1985 film's mythology with new characters, deeper narrative layers, and a darker psychological tone.
-The novel, simply titled Fright Night, is slated for release in October 2025 to coincide with the franchise's 40th anniversary.
-Harbron is also set to join the team to help expand the Fright Night Universe and shepherd in a whole new world of stories.
+The project expanded the original 1985 film's mythology with new characters, deeper narrative layers, and a darker psychological tone.
+The novel, titled Fright Night: Hellbound, was released in October 2025 to coincide with the franchise's 40th anniversary.
+Harbron announced at the launch event (which was held at the Twisted Spine in New York), would expand the Fright Night Universe and shepherd in a whole new world of stories.